 Puppy Raisers foster our puppies for the first 16 – 18 months of the pup’s life.
 They are responsible for socialising and caring for our puppy.
 This is a rewarding but time consuming task.
 We are always looking for special people to give our pups a happy puppyhood.

 The Puppy Raising Scheme was developed to provide South African Guide-Dogs Association for the Blind with dogs who are well prepared for both advanced training and their future work as Guide, Service and Autism Support Dogs.
-The pups are placed with their highly valued Puppy Raising families at around seven weeks of age where they are treated as part of the family for the first 12 months of their busy lives.
+The puppies are placed with their highly valued Puppy Raising families at around seven weeks of age where they are treated as part of the family for the next 12 – 18 months of their busy lives.

 At a year, just when that mischievous puppy has developed into a well behaved and mature dog, they are brought in for their formal training.
 Many of the families start all over again with a new puppy.
 While the puppy is with the Puppy Raiser, they are socialised as much as possible.
 It is very important that the dogs are introduced to as wide a range of experiences, places, people and animals as possible on a repeated basis.

 - Introduced to people of all races and ages, especially children.

 - Taught to relieve themselves only on command when on lead and working.